aetheryx/thesis/doc/background.typ

+#import "@preview/codly:1.3.0": *
+#import "setup.typ": setup
+#show: setup

 = Background Research
+== Introduction
+In order to answer the main question, a considerable amount of background research is required.
+This section of the report aims to provide answers to these questions.
+Namely, the various disk types offered by the cloud provider are introduced and explained, and the steps necessary to provision different disk types for the application are described.

 == Disk types
-Within the context of the application, disks can be categorised in various ways.
+The disks offered by the cloud provider can be categorized in various ways.
 One of these classifications is the attachment method, which describes how disks are attached to virtual machines: disks can either be *locally attached* or *network-attached*.
 This research is primarily a comparison between two network-attached storage types, namely Persistent Disks and Hyperdisks.
 However, local disks are also used by the application, and provide important context regarding the overall relevance of disk performance for the application.
 Therefore, this section provides an overview of the difference between locally attached and network-attached disks, and then further describes the differences between types of network-attached disks.

 === Local and network-attached disks
 The fundamental difference between local disks and network-attached disks is the way they interface with the virtual machine.
 Local disks have a direct hardware connection to the machine.
 Within the OSI model, this is considered the lowest layer: the physical layer.
 On the other hand, network-attached disks rely on a network connection to the machine, which is the third layer within the OSI model.
 Additionally, network-attached disks are typically located farther away physically.
 These different attachment methods result in a number of different characteristics between the disks, which are highlighted as follows.